-- reduction in funding of criminals and terrorists - high confidence in payment instruments and systems - Overall reduction in fraud levels - Support for the UK's competitive position as a centre for financial services
+- reduction in funding of criminals and terrorists; - high confidence in payment instruments and systems; - Overall reduction in fraud levels; - Support for the UK's competitive position as a centre for financial services; - Support for the UK Governments and Law Enforcement's economic crime initiatives, including those on cyber crime.

 As part of the analysis of the working group, a number of use case were identified which maps to the detriments from the 25th February Forum Triage and Prioritisation Report.
 Use cases were also identified and prioritised (low 1 to high 10) by the working group.
-By mapping the detriments against the use cases, and then further mapping to the proposed solution capabilities, we are able to demonstrate how the technical standard can help to mitigate the risks identified.
+By mapping the detriments against the use cases, and then further mapping to the proposed solution capabilities, we are able to demonstrate how the technical standard can help to mitigate the risks identified.5